qyoocode/QyooDetector-CPP/README.md

 ### Structure

-The project now contains all C++ files in the `src/` folder.
-All dependencies on UIKit and Objective-C have been removed.
+All project files are located in the src/ folder.
+This version removes all dependencies on Objective-C or UIKit, making it compatible for C++-based server environments.

 ## Installation and Setup